-3. Legal basis for processing – There will be a greater focus on the legal basis for processing personal data under the GDPR.
+- Legal basis for processing – There is a greater focus on the legal basis for processing personal data under the GDPR.
 As processing employee data on the basis of consent will be problematic, employers will need to rely on other grounds, including that processing is necessary for:

 • the performance of a contract; or